 - Medicare Cost: $388 - $508

 Dr. Sohail Hassan is a specialist in adult cardiology and cardiac electrophysiology (heart rhythm).
-He works in Roseville, MI, Garden City, MI, and Dearborn, MI.
-His clinical interests include ankle brachial index (ABI), heart problems, and electrophysiological (EP) study.
-Dr. Hassan is affiliated with Oakwood Hospital - Southshore, St. John's Hospital, and Oakwood Hospital - Wayne.
-He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
-He attended Aga Khan University Medical College for medical school and subsequently trained at a hospital affiliated with the University of Connecticut for residency.
-Dr. Hassan (or staff) speaks the following foreign languages: Hindi and Punjabi.
+Dr. Hassan (or staff) speaks Hindi and Punjabi.
+Clinical interests for Dr. Hassan include ankle brachial index (ABI), heart problems, and electrophysiological (EP) study.
+He is professionally affiliated with Oakwood Hospital - Southshore, St. John's Hospital, and Oakwood Hospital - Wayne.
+He attended Aga Khan University Medical College and then went on to complete his residency at a hospital affiliated with the University of Connecticut.
+Dr. Hassan honors Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.